AutumnO/nlogn/README.md

 # nlogn
-Calculates floor int n for nlogn using binary search, can handle long long ints
+Uses Binary Search to find n when nlog2(n) = t, where t is any integer that fits in a long long int.